 SpaceX launch with experienced booster

-This will be the third flight for the Falcon 9 first-stage booster launching Beresheet.
+It was the third flight for the Falcon 9 first-stage booster that launched Beresheet.
 SpaceX launched the same booster twice last year, delivering the Iridum-7 satellite and an Argentinian satellite into orbit.

 SpaceX no longer cleans the booster’s char marks from launch, giving the rocket an experienced look.